giuliopons/PenguinBotLib/README.md

 * made t (time unit) optional from functions, to simplify usage
 * also changed volume functionalities
 * pack everything into an Arduino IDE library, with examples
-* the `PeguinBot.ino` now is an example and has the original functionalities of the original software
-* added more examples and recreated the examples with new library
 * added methods to access sensor values (ir, distance and battery)
+* added method to turn on and off the light
+* the original `PeguinBot.ino` now is an example file and it has all the original functionalities of the original software
+* added more examples
+* added more sounds

-Library files:
+## Library files:

 * `Penguin` (.h, .cpp) : main library to access the basic movements of the robot and the sensors
 * `Oscillator` (.j, .cpp) : Juan Gonzalez-Gomez oscillator library to move servos in sync